firedrakeproject/firedrake/.github/ISSUE_TEMPLATE/installation.md

 `$VIRTUAL_ENV/src/petsc/configure.log`.

 **Environment:**
- - OS: [eg: Linux, MacOS, WSL (Windows Subsystem for Linux)] add this as a label too!
+ - OS: [eg: Linux, MacOS, WSL (Windows Subsystem for Linux)] add this as an issue label too!
+Please be specific: state the Linux distribution or MacOS version you are attempting to install on.
  - Python version: [eg: 3.9.7]
  - Any relevant environment variables or modifications [eg: PETSC_CONFIGURE_OPTIONS=...]